Tooth Pain & Toothache Relief in Naperville, IL

 Common Causes

-- Cavities: Tooth decay that has reached the sensitive inner layers of the tooth
+- Cavities: Decay that has worked its way into the sensitive inner layers of the tooth

-- Cracked or chipped teeth: Fractures that expose the nerve or allow bacteria inside
+- Cracked or chipped teeth: Fractures that expose the nerve or let bacteria slip inside

-- Dental abscess: A bacterial infection at the root tip or in the gums
+- Dental abscess: A pocket of bacterial infection at the root tip or in the gums

-- Exposed tooth roots: Gum recession that leaves roots unprotected
+- Exposed tooth roots: Roots left unprotected by gum recession

-- Bruxism: Teeth grinding that damages enamel and strains the jaw
+- Bruxism: Teeth grinding that wears down enamel and strains the jaw

-- Wisdom teeth: Impacted wisdom teeth pressing on neighboring teeth
+- Wisdom teeth: Impacted wisdom teeth pushing against neighboring teeth

 Types of Tooth Pain

-- Sharp, stabbing pain: Often indicates a crack, exposed nerve, or acute cavity
+- Sharp, stabbing pain: Often points to a crack, exposed nerve, or acute cavity

-- Dull, constant ache: May signal an abscess or chronic infection
+- Dull, constant ache: Can signal an abscess or chronic infection

-- Throbbing pain: Often associated with infection or inflammation of the pulp
+- Throbbing pain: Commonly tied to infection or inflammation of the pulp

-- Sensitivity to hot/cold: Can indicate decay, a cracked filling, or early nerve damage
+- Sensitivity to hot/cold: May reflect decay, a cracked filling, or early nerve damage

-- Pain when biting: May suggest a cracked tooth or high filling
+- Pain when biting: Often suggests a cracked tooth or high filling

-- Radiating pain to the ear or jaw: Can be tooth-related or associated with TMD (temporomandibular disorder)
+- Radiating pain to the ear or jaw: May be tooth-related or linked to TMD (temporomandibular disorder)

-When to call us: Severe or worsening tooth pain, swelling in the face or gums, pain accompanied by fever, or a tooth that was knocked out or broken in an injury.
+When to call us: Severe or worsening tooth pain, swelling in the face or gums, pain alongside fever, or a tooth knocked out or broken in an injury.

-Seek emergency care for facial swelling that affects your breathing or ability to swallow, or high fever with severe pain.
+Seek emergency care for facial swelling that interferes with breathing or swallowing, or a high fever paired with severe pain.

 How We Treat Toothaches